omidfarhang/omid.dev/content/posts/2010-11-04-facebooks-smaller-font-size-straining-eyes.en.md

 By Wednesday morning, users had taken to Twitter to sound off on the change, mostly for the negative.

-&#8220;Eye doctors everywhere must love the smaller default font on [Facebook](http://topics.edition.cnn.com/topics/facebook_inc) this morning.
-Eyes squinting everywhere!&#8221; wrote Twitter user esilverstein.
+“Eye doctors everywhere must love the smaller default font on [Facebook](http://topics.edition.cnn.com/topics/facebook_inc) this morning.
+Eyes squinting everywhere!” wrote Twitter user esilverstein.

 Other comments took a sillier tone.

-&#8220;What kind of bionic carrot-flavored crack rock are the facebook developers smoking to make the font this small?
-I call ageism!&#8221; said a user with the screen name &#8220;thembithembi.&#8221;
+“What kind of bionic carrot-flavored crack rock are the facebook developers smoking to make the font this small?
+I call ageism!” said a user with the screen name “thembithembi.”

 The responses were predominantly negative, but not unanimously.

-&#8220;I'm apparently the odd man out but I've always liked small fonts in [design](http://topics.edition.cnn.com/topics/design), so i give two tiny thumbs up to new Facebook font,&#8221; wrote user kenromano.
+“I'm apparently the odd man out but I've always liked small fonts in [design](http://topics.edition.cnn.com/topics/design), so i give two tiny thumbs up to new Facebook font,” wrote user kenromano.

 A couple of Facebook groups have sprung up to complain about the change, but none had picked up many members as of early Wednesday.